To have the correct size, you need to measure the circumference of your hand (not too firm) and then follow this guide:

 Yep, they certainly do.

 They were on the market since 1994 and specialize in heated gloves, insoles and warmers.
-(Originally they produced gloves for military units.)
+(Originally they produced clothing gear for military units.)

 3) Which type of person should consider these?